-OpenAM REST APIs makes CRUD (create, read, update, delete) easy to use in web applications.
+OpenAM REST APIs make CRUD (create, read, update, delete) easy to use in web applications.
 They also provide extended actions and query capabilities for access management functionality.

-OpenAM Java APIs provided through the OpenAM Java SDK allows Java and Java EE applications to call on OpenAM for authentication and authorization in both OpenAM and federated environments.
+OpenAM Java APIs provided through the OpenAM Java SDK allow Java and Java EE applications to call on OpenAM for authentication and authorization in both OpenAM and federated environments.

 SAML 2.0 SSO is part of the federated access management.
-Federation permits access management across the organizational boundaries.
-Federation allows organizations to share the identities and services without giving away their organizational information and the services they provide.
+The federation permits access management across organizational boundaries.
+Federation allows organizations to share their identities and services without giving away their organizational information and the services they provide.

 Stay updated with our newsletter, packed with Tutorials, Interview Questions, How-to's, Tips & Tricks, Latest Trends & Updates, and more ➤ Straight to your inbox!